jericson/jericson.github.io/_posts/2016-07-13-QA_economics.md

 Now, some people answer in order to gain skills they can use to [get a better job](http://stackoverflow.com/jobs).
 And there are companies who hire programmers to answer questions as part of a broader developer relations strategy.
-But those relatively rare edge cases.
+But those are relatively rare edge cases.

 You might suppose some of these altruists would be lured away by rich-paying consulting gigs.
 Maybe some are, but I suspect most